-While I write a lot about the value of hotel loyalty programs, I’ve never written a post specifically about the best way to go about redeeming Marriott Bonvoy points, and how I use my points.
-So just as I wrote a guide to redeeming Hilton Honors points, in this post I wanted to share strategies for redeeming Marriott Bonvoy points for maximum value.
+I write a lot about the value of hotel loyalty programs, and in this post I wanted to specifically look at the best ways to go about redeeming Marriott Bonvoy points, and how I use my points.
+Just as I wrote guides to redeeming Hilton Honors points and World of Hyatt points, in this post I wanted to share strategies for redeeming Marriott Bonvoy points for maximum value.

 Basics of redeeming Marriott Bonvoy points